samarthya/free.time/README.md

   }
   ```

-* Angualr style guideline to be employed, use lint before every commit.
+* Angular style guideline to be employed, use lint before every commit.
 * E2E to be decided.